Xelezard/btel/README.md

 close the command block and enter the edit mode

 to go back press esc

+#### view or v
+close the command block and enter the view mode

+view mode is like edit mode but you can't edit anything

+when entering view mode your file is scanned for links and files in your folder press enter while targeting one with your cursor to open it

 #### quit or q
 if everything is saved exit btel